What Does a Tooth Extraction Mean?

 Recovery From Wisdom Teeth Removal

 After surgery, we will prescribe our patients painkillers to speed up the recovery process and reduce pain.
 Patients should eat only soft foods and liquids for the first few days.
 Patients should gently rinse their mouth with warm salt water to relieve swelling and pain.
 Stitches are removed within a few days.

-The dental extraction procedure is safe for most patients with minimal to no complications.
+This dental procedure is safe for most patients with minimal to no complications.
 While most complications are rare, they may include:

 - Accidental damage to surrounding teeth